 The French Revolution by Ian Davidson

 For those looking for a good summary of what was the French Revolution, this book is for you.
 It is a good introduction to this event.
-Ian Davidson is the former chief foreign affairs columnist of the Financial Times and covers in this book all the aspects from political to social, of the Revolution, which gives a good understanding of the complexity of it.
+Ian Davidson is the former chief foreign affairs columnist of the Financial Times, and in this book, he covers all the aspects from political to social, of the Revolution, which gives a good understanding of the complexity of it.

 Citizens: A Chronicle of the French Revolution by Simon Schama

 This New York Times bestselling covers both, the years leading up to the French Revolution and the first period of it, giving a great insight into the people and events of the time, and helping to understand the Old Regime’s dynamics, offering a different view of the monarchy, and showing the violence adopted during the Revolution.